 As a student at the University of Pittsburgh School of Medicine, Dr. Feingold developed a special interest in heart function and particularly in congenital heart defects.
-Later, as a fellow in pediatric cardiology at Children’s Hospital of Pittsburgh of UPMC, he found his calling in the care of children with heart failure and those who had received heart transplants.
+Later, as a fellow in pediatric cardiology at UPMC Children's Hospital of Pittsburgh, he found his calling in the care of children with heart failure and those who had received heart transplants.
 It was because these patients have complex medical needs that he felt drawn to specialize in their care.

 “You need to know a lot about medicine beyond cardiology to take care of patients with heart transplants,” he explains.
 “You have to take care of the whole patient.”
 In addition, because patients with heart transplants need ongoing follow-up care, he gets to know his patients over time as they grow into adolescents and young adults.

 Dr. Feingold has served as Medical Director of Heart Failure and Heart Transplant Programs at Children’s since 2014.
 After graduating from medical school in 1999, he completed his internship and residency in pediatrics at the University of Massachusetts Memorial Medical Center in Worcester, MA.
 He returned to Pittsburgh to undertake fellowships in pediatric cardiology and pediatric cardiac transplantation and heart failure at Children’s.

 Dr. Feingold holds a master of science degree in clinical research from the University of Pittsburgh, is board certified in pediatrics and pediatric cardiology by the American Board of Pediatrics, and is an author of more than 40 published journal articles.
 In addition, he is an internationally known expert in the care of children with Barth syndrome, an extremely rare condition in which a cardinal symptom is heart failure.